I know, I know you’re looking for a magic bullet that will let you become the person you used to see in your teenage mirror.

 The ultimate weight goal is my high school playing weight.

 Yes, I’m working at rebuilding my strength so the overall “shape” of that weight makes sense to me.
-Those experiments can be found here on the Live Thirty page as well.
+Those experiments can be found here on the Baby Boomers Guide To Living Forever as well.

 I’m not saying this kind of thing will work for you, but it’s clearly working for me.